-Discuss: What stands out to you about Mother Teresa’s commitment to prayer?
-Are you convinced of your need for prayer?
-How has prayer been a part of your life?
-Have you struggled to make prayer a priority?
-Why?
+Discuss: What stands out to you about St. Mother Teresa’s commitment to prayer?
+Have you ever tried to make prayer a daily part of your busy schedule?
+How did it go?

 We need time to pray each day if we want to grow spiritually.
 The soul needs prayer like the body needs oxygen.
-To be filled more with Christ’s life, we need to take in what Pope Francis called “the deep breath of prayer.”7
+To be filled more with Christ’s life, we need to take in what Pope Francis has called “the deep breath of prayer.”
+(4)

 When we make daily prayer a priority, our lives are better.
-All that we do—in all our works, studies, relationships and most of all in our friendship with God—is enriched, filled more with Christ’s Spirit.
-Rather than relying on our own abilities, efforts and plans, it will be Christ radiating through us, enabling us to live life at a level we could never achieve on our own.
+We are reminded of our identity as children of a good Father in heaven, and all that we do — our work, relationships, responsibilities — is enriched with Christ’s Spirit.
+Rather than relying on our own abilities, efforts and plans, it will be Christ radiating through us, filling us with the grace to live life in ways that are much more fulfilling than we could gain on our own.

 But if we don’t have enough silence in our souls, we won’t be able to speak to him and we won’t be able to listen to what he has to say to us.
-Find a quiet place—for example, in your room, in a chapel, outdoors—where you’re less likely to be distracted.
-Put down your phone, or even turn it off so you don’t have the distractions of incessant vibrations, notifications and messages.
+Find a quiet place — for example, in your room, in a chapel, outdoors — where you’re less likely to be distracted.
+Put down your phone or even turn it off so you don’t have the distractions of incessant notifications.

 Third, we need a plan for prayer that’s simple.

 Many people ask, what am I supposed to do in prayer?
-While there are many different approaches and techniques to prayer, when you’re first starting out you want to keep it simple.
-After you quiet yourself down and recognize God’s presence, take some time to read, perhaps a few verses from the Bible or a few lines from a saint or some devotional book like In Conversation with God or The Imitation of Christ or the meditations in Magnificat.
+While there are many different approaches and techniques to prayer, when you’re first starting out, you want to keep it simple.
+After you quiet yourself down and recognize God’s presence, take some time to read: perhaps a few verses from the Bible, a few lines from a saint, passages from a devotional book like In Conversation with God or The Imitation of Christ or meditations found in publications like Magnificat.
 Then, have a simple conversation with God about what is going on in the passage and how it relates to your life.
 Tell the Lord something that struck you about what you read.
 Ask him a question about it.
 Reflect on how it might apply to your life right now.
-Talk to God about it, and take time in quiet to listen as well.
-Then, take what you’ve learned in prayer and make a resolution for how you want to live better.
+Talk to God about it and take time in quiet to listen as well.
+Finally, take what you’ve learned in prayer and make a resolution for how you want to live better.

 Apart from me you can do nothing.

-One great way to build the habit of prayer is praying at the same time and place as someone who already prays each day.
+Next, set a goal and plan how to incorporate some time of daily prayer into your life.
+Start simple and choose something attainable that you can do each day.
+One great way to build the habit of prayer is to pray at the same time and place as someone who already prays each day.
 It will add instant accountability for sticking to your commitment.
 For the first few times, this person might even share how they pray so that you can continue to learn.

 Spiritual Breathing: We must take in “the deep breath of prayer” each day.
 The soul needs prayer like the body needs oxygen.

-Time for God by Fr.
-Jacques Philippe (General book on prayer)
+● Time for God by Fr.
+Jacques Philippe

-WRAP Yourself in Scripture by Karen L. Dwyer (WRAP)
+● WRAP Yourself in Scripture by Karen L. Dwyer

-Meditation and Contemplation by Timothy M. Gallagher, O.M.V.
-(Ignatian meditation)
+● Meditation and Contemplation by Timothy M. Gallagher, O.M.V.